 3. Use Google Tag Manager to Implement Schema on Non-Standard Sites

-If you have a tag manager account, you can deploy schema on non-standard (non-WordPress) sites.
+If you have a Google Tag Manager account, you can deploy schema on non-standard (non-WordPress) sites.
 Here’s how you add schema with Google Tag Manager.

 - Create JSON-LD schema in a schema generator.